That’s where this guide comes in.

 5. Your Notice of Assessment

 Finally, the Canada Revenue Agency — similar to the IRS in the U.S. — provides a document called the Notice of Assessment every year after filing your tax return.
-The notice itself is a popular way for many people in Canada to prove their residency without bills.
+The notice is a popular way for many people in Canada to prove their residency without bills.

 How to prove residency without bills in the United Kingdom